Our Jamestown reading recommendations

 From a review by Patricia Cornwell: “The unearthing of Jamestown is truly the autopsy of America, an amazing dissection and reconstruction of four-hundred-year-old artifacts and human remains that reveal how the first settlers spent their days, how they lived and died, and what they accomplished and suffered…Jamestown: The Buried Truth, is brilliantly written, a story and adventure unlike any other that will forever change the way we think about what happened when John Smith and his brave followers sailed to Virginia in 1607 and established the first permanent English settlement.”

 Note: Updates on the subsequent progress of the Jamestown Rediscovery Project (such as the recent discovery of the original church) can be found at: http://www.historicjamestowne.org/the_dig/

 A Land As God Made It; Jamestown and the Birth of America; by James Horn; (New York: Basic.
 2005).
+A”must-read” for Jamestowne Society members.
 Armed with unparalleled knowledge of Jamestown’s role in early American history, historian James Horn has written a gripping account of the first years of the colony that gave rise to America.
 From the unimaginable hardships endured by early colonist in their efforts to establish a settlement, to the dramatic exploits of Captain John Smith and his relationship with the two great Powhatan chiefs of the era, Jamestown began the long process by which different people came together to create America.
-Dr. James Horn is vice president of research for the Colonial Williamsburg Foundation, which manages Historic Jamestown for its owner, Preservation Virginia.
+Dr. Horn is President and Chief Officer, Jamestown Rediscovery Foundation of Preservation Virginia.